bitprj/curriculum/Data-Structures-and-Algos-Topic/Module1-Intro-to-Data-Structures-and-Algos/activities/Act4_Stacks/README.md

 # Long Summary

 Learn about stacks and how to implement them in Python.
-Then use stacks to solve a fun mathematical puzzle!
+Then, use stacks to solve a fun mathematical puzzle!

 # Short Summary